epfml/getting-started/README.md

 3. Setup the kube config file: Create a file in your home directory as ``~/.kube/config`` and copy the contents from the file [`kubeconfig.yaml`](kubeconfig.yaml) in this file.
 Note that the file on your machine has no suffix.

-4. Install the RunAI CLI:
+4. Install the run:ai CLI:
    ```bash
       # Sketch for macOS with Apple Silicon
       # Download the CLI from the link shown in the help section.